-WARNINGFire/Explosion Hazard: If equipped with a bilge blower switch, always operate the bilge blower for a minimum of 4 minutes prior to starting the engine.
+WARNING Fire/Explosion Hazard: If equipped with a bilge blower switch, always operate the bilge blower for a minimum of 4 minutes prior to starting the engine.
 Gasoline vapors can explode, resulting in injury or death.

-- Check the bilge for fuel vapors. - Operate bilge blower for 4 minutes. - Verify that the blower is operating properly. - Always run the blower when the boat is operating below cruising speed. - Attach the engine emergency stop switch lanyard to the boat operator. - Check that all passengers are seated properly. - Position the lower drive power trim to the full DOWN position. - Start the engine.
+- Check the bilge for fuel vapors. - Verify that the blower is operating properly. - Always run the blower when the boat is operating below cruising speed. - Attach the engine emergency stop switch lanyard to the boat operator. - Check that all passengers are seated properly. - Position the lower drive power trim to the full DOWN position. - Start the engine.